Mizan–Tepi University

-Mizan–Tepi University is a tertiary institution situated in Mizan Teferi and Tepi in southwest Ethiopia.
+Mizan–Tepi University is a teritiary higher education institution situated in Mizan Teferi and Tepi in southwest Ethiopia.
 It is one of the new public universities in the country.

 Overview

 Mizan–Tepi University was inaugurated in May 2006, when Mizan Teferi Agricultural TVET College became the founding center of the university.
 It has over 5,00 students and more than 200 lecturers.
 The university landed on 52 hectares on each both campuses.
 The university is surrounded by vegetation and natural resources.

 A facility named Mizan–Tepi University Teaching Hospital was inaugurated in 1934, which initially served for leprosarium established by the Sudan Interior Mission (SIM).
 Emperor Haile Selassie pay homage to the hospital by renaming after his daughter Princess Zenebework Memorial Hospital.
 The name then changed to ALERT facility on 11 December 1965.

 Organization

 The university consists of four faculties: